Backblaze, Inc. (NASDAQ:BLZE) CEO Gleb Budman Sells 2,000 Shares

-Backblaze, Inc. (NASDAQ:BLZE – Get Rating) CEO Gleb Budman sold 2,000 shares of the firm’s stock in a transaction on Monday, March 6th.
-The shares were sold at an average price of $5.64, for a total transaction of $11,280.00.
-Following the completion of the transaction, the chief executive officer now directly owns 155,128 shares in the company, valued at approximately $874,921.92.
-The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
+Backblaze, Inc. (NASDAQ:BLZE – Get Rating) CEO Gleb Budman sold 2,000 shares of the stock in a transaction on Friday, March 3rd.
+The stock was sold at an average price of $5.71, for a total value of $11,420.00.
+Following the completion of the transaction, the chief executive officer now owns 157,128 shares of the company’s stock, valued at approximately $897,200.88.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.

 Gleb Budman also recently made the following trade(s):